Pablo-Arias/speed_dating/README.md

 In this article we show that aligning the smiles of speed dating participants with smile transformation filters causally increases liking.
 In this repository you will find the python and R scripts to replicate all the analyses in both the main paper and the Supplementary Information.

 ## Importing data
-To use these scripts please download the raw data online here : XXXX Put the raw data in the "data/" folder before executing the scripts
+To use these scripts please download the raw data online here : https://archive.org/details/data_20231023_20231023

+Put the raw data in the "data/" folder before executing the scripts.

 ## Analyses
 These analyses include:
+- Manipiulation Check
 - Behavior analyses
 - Facial mimicry anlayses
 - Synchrony analyses
 - Control analyses
 - Voice anlayses
 - Debriefing analyses
-- Manipiulation Check

-Please refer to the paper Supplementary Information for a precise description of the methods implemented in these analyses.
+Please refer to the paper's Supplementary Information for a precise description of the methods implemented in these analyses.